 In the Work Package 2 of the PIMCity project, we target the goals described above and aim at designing and implementing modules that accomplish them.
-In this deliverable, we describe the high-level design, describe how the modules satisfy the requirements defined in Deliverable 1.1 and motivate the technical choices behind four independent modules, that, together, build PIMCity's sub-system for enhancing data transparency, query anonymization and users' awareness and control.
-As such, we defer the reader to Deliverable 1.1 for the full requirements for all modules.
-This deliverable does not cover module integration and the overall system design, that will be covered in the forthcoming deliverable.
+In this deliverable, we describe the final design, discuss how the modules satisfy the requirements defined in Deliverable 1.1 and motivate the technical choices behind four independent modules, that, together, build PIMCity's sub-system for enhancing data transparency, query anonymization and users' awareness and control.
+During this time, partners who contributed to this document have dedicated their efforts to collect feedback from all involved stakeholders, run experiments, simulations and tests which ultimately led to the final design of components presented in this document.
+Furthermore, new requirements have emerged during after the release of D1.1, and these have been accurately addressed in this revision.
+Along with this deliverable, we release the initial implementations of the Work Package 2 PDK modules.
+We defer the reader to Deliverable 1.1 for the full requirements for all modules.
+This deliverable does not cover module integration and the overall system design, that is covered in WP1 and WP5 deliverables.
 The aim of the WP is to investigate tools to improve end users' privacy, focusing on the following aspects: